GitLab is open source software to collaborate on code.

-- (EES/EEP) Repository Mirroring
+- (Starter/Premium) Repository Mirroring

 Issues and Merge Requests (MRs)

-- Discussions Threads, comments, and resolvable discussions in issues, commits, and merge requests.
+- Discussions: Threads, comments, and resolvable discussions in issues, commits, and merge requests.

-- Issue Board
+- Project issue Board

 - Issues and merge requests templates: Create templates for submitting new issues and merge requests.